yonikid15/talent-cloud/ReadMe.md

 1. Drag index.html file into browser window from file manager (this works on windowsOS, if this doesn't work for you then try entering the full path to the index.html file eg. file:///D:/../../../TalentCloud/dist/index.html).

+#

+Part 2:

+- Look in root for file part2.md